pauldambra/pauldambra.github.io/_posts/2021-01-03-year-notes.md

 ### people and interactions over process and tools

-Process isn’t a good in and of itself. scrum, kanban, user stories, squads, and more are all just attempts by people to describe what worked for them.
+Process isn’t a good in and of itself. scrum, kanban, user stories, squads, and more are all attempts by people to describe what worked for them.
 There’s a risk you’re taking advice from a pastry chef while making a casserole.

 We should be *being* agile not *doing* it.